-Freelance consulting provides both clients and freelancers with a number of strategic and tactical benefits especially in dynamic, technology-intensive markets (e.g. the market for SAP® consulting services).
-For example, hiring freelance consultants mean clients can be more agile in responding to technological changes and project requirements, without worrying about increasing fixed labor costs.
-Also, workers for whom freelancing is a choice and not a necessity, report higher levels of satisfaction across numerous dimensions - even when controlling for country, education, income and age.
+Freelance consulting provides both clients and freelancers with a number of strategic and tactical benefits.
+These are especially seen in dynamic, technology-intensive markets (e.g. the market for SAP® consulting services).
+For example, hiring freelance consultants mean clients can be more agile in responding to technological changes and project requirements.
+Additionally, a bonus is that they avoid worrying about increasing fixed labor costs.
+Also, workers for whom freelancing is a choice and not a necessity, report higher levels of satisfaction across numerous dimensions.
+This is so, even when controlling for country, education, income and age.
 Although the debate continues as to whether the freelance economy is reshaping the future of work permanently, there is general agreement that the number of freelancers in consulting and professional services is significantly increasing.

 SAP® consultants, who work for some of the biggest global clients and consultancies, command good wages.
 One of the questions I investigated was why these highly-skilled consultants, who have relatively good employment terms, decide to branch out on their own and become freelancers.
 The consultants that I talked to spoke of three overall drives to begin freelancing, which were comparable to themes uncovered by others in similar settings.
 You can read my interpretation of these drives, and also see what the consultants said in their own words further down.